EnriqueSoria/EnriqueSoria.github.io/content/til-django-model-related-are-not-cached.md

     order = models.ForeignKey("order.Order", on_delete=models.CASCADE, related_name="lines")
 ```

-and a context decorator that measures how many queries are done:
+and a context decorator that measures how many queries are done

 ```python
 import time